Garry O'Neill: Fighting career

 O'Neill first achieved success in major international competitions at the World Open in 1995.
 At that time, he lost the bronze match to Francisco Filho and finished fourth.

 He won bronze in the middleweight class in the All Japan Weight Category Karate Championships in 1995.

 For the next two years, O'Neill fought in the All Japan Open Karate Tournament, in the years 1996 and 1997.
 On both occasions he advanced to the finals, where O'Neill faced Hajime Kazumi on both occasions, losing both times.

 January 11, 2002, O'Neill fought a single kick-boxing against fighter Toshio Matsumoto and was defeated by TKO in Round 1.

 Ending the career

-After O'Neill ended his fighting career in 2003, he began working at CrossFit Brisbane.
+After O'Neill ended his fighting career in 2003, he continued training in CrossFit occasionally training in karate.
 In 2012, O'Neill returned to karate and set up his own club in Brisbane.
 On his return, he fought one match at the New Zealand Open against Jamie Eades.
 The fight ended in a draw after two additional rounds.

+Retiring in 2014 he now lives with his family in Brisbane and only trains in CrossFit.

 Fighting style

-Garry fights with a splendid kicking technique while taking time with the unique footwork called "Garry Step".
+Garry fights with kicking technique while using unique footwork called "Garry Step".
 This footwork also influenced Norichika Tsukamoto - who also practised with O'Neill- of the Shinkyokushinkai and Yusuke Fujii of the Kyokushinkan.